 At the annual meeting each year, the Board of Directors submits to shareholders its nominees for election as directors and may submit other matters to the shareholders for action.
 Shareholders of the Company also may submit proposals for inclusion in proxy material.
 These proposals must meet the shareholder eligibility and other requirements of the Securities and Exchange Commission.
-In order to be included in proxy material for the Company's 1998 annual meeting, presently scheduled to be held June 12, 1998, a shareholder's proposal must be received not later than January 13, 1998 by the Company at 6100 North Western Avenue, Oklahoma City, Oklahoma 73118, Attention: Ms. Janice Dobbs, Corporate Secretary.
+In order to be included in proxy material for the Company's 1998 annual meeting, a shareholder's proposal must be received not later than July , 1998 by the Company at 6100 North Western Avenue, Oklahoma City, Oklahoma 73118, Attention: Ms. Janice Dobbs, Corporate Secretary.